andrewkibet/Jcompose/JCompose/README.md

 In each of these cases, Retrofit manages the API communication, converts the API’s response (usually in JSON format) into usable Kotlin objects, and handles error responses.

+Retrofit has to apply MVVM in it's design and workflow.
+Retrofit has to fetch data from the server and display them to the user.
+This is the reason it is important to understand MVVM first so that Retrofit implementation will be easier.